 Students in Galit Kaunitz’s oboe studio are taught to view the music learning process as a means of discovering their own unique learning style.
 Playing the oboe requires focus, analytical thinking, creativity, bravery, and vision.
-Dr. Kaunitz believes that encouraging the growth of these qualities in her students makes them not only better musicians, but better people.
-Emphasis is given to establishing strong fundamental skills, and students generally work out of the Barret Oboe Method, Ferling Studies, and Hite Foundation Studies for Oboe.
+Dr. Kaunitz believes that encouraging the growth of these qualities makes students better musicians and better people.
+Emphasis is given to establishing strong fundamental skills, and students generally work out of the Barret Oboe Method, Ferling Studies, Pares Scale Studies, and Hite Foundation Studies for Oboe.
 Students are also taught how to maximize efficiency and relaxation in breathing, posture, and hand position.

 Students are also encouraged to learn chamber music, solo repertoire, and orchestral excerpts.
 Repertoire varies according to individual needs and interests, and exposure to new music and styles is highly prioritized.